Jobs & Opportunities

 Assistant Director of Youth Education

 KI is seeking an enthusiastic, engaged, and passionate Assistant Director of Youth Education.
 This person will be responsible for managing administrative tasks for the Religious School, leading Shabbat morning youth services, facilitating teen programming, communicating with teens and families, and assisting with other administrative tasks within the Youth Department.
-We are looking for someone who is responsive, creative, positive, and a team player.

 This person should be able to provide creative programming and should be able to communicate effectively.